BrianBock/ENPM661_Project1/README.md

 If you'd like to change the puzzle, open "main.py".
 You can edit the goal puzzle or the start puzzle.

+This project is accesible on Github at https://github.com/BrianBock/ENPM661_Project1

 Libraries used: numpy, math, datetime, collections